Skip to content

 and similar charts found in Marie C. Malaro, A Legal Primer On Managing

-Museum Collections (Washington, D.C.: Smithsonian Institution Press, 1998):
+(Washington, D.C.: Smithsonian Institution Press, 1998):

 155-156.
 A useful copyright duration chart by Mary Minow, organized by